 A 2014 study found that 60% of just over 1,800 adults who had taken antidepressants, including selective serotonin reuptake inhibitors (SSRIs), within the past 5 years had experienced emotional numbness.

 Another study looked at 38 people with bipolar disorder who took SSRIs to treat anxiety or depression.
-The participants reported various effects, ranging from “just not caring” to complete emotional numbness.
+The participants reported various effects, ranging from “

 Trauma, stress, and depersonalization-derealization disorder